 The creation of a TV Pilot is a unique, exciting, and demanding task for a writer.
 In addition to the responsibility of telling a compelling story, writers are also charged with setting up a "world" and establishing characters and plotlines that will sustain the show over multiple episodes and seasons.
 In this class, we will delve into the processes required to succeed in this challenging endeavor.
 This includes creation of pitch materials, plot and character development, outlining, creation of a show bible, and ultimately, writing the pilot episode of an original TV series.
 The classroom will function as part development workshop and part informal TV writer's room.
 Through weekly reading and writing assignments we will dissect successful entries into the TV space and tap into our artistic inspirations to evolve our show concepts.
 From there, we would collaborate as a class by actively brainstorming and workshopping our scripts and series.
 By the end of the quarter, each student will complete a draft of an original pilot script, as well as a short "Series Bible" detailing the broader scope of the show.

-Instructor(s): P. Wimp Terms Offered: Spring
+Instructor(s): K. O'Brien Terms Offered: Spring

 TAPS 26001.
 Dance Technique Classes.
 000 Units.